Queries

 refetch_interval | float | None | None | Auto-refetch interval in seconds |

-keep_previous_data | bool | False | Keep previous data while refetching |
+keep_previous_data | bool | False | Keep previous data while refetching.
+Preserves data across key changes, even if the new key has initial_data. |

 retries | int | 3 | Number of retry attempts |